 No. Nevada law limits the recreational use of weed to private residences.
 That does not include dorm rooms or any university-owned student housing, nor anywhere else on college campuses.
-Smoking pot on campus carries not only a $600 criminal fine, but it also makes the student vulnerable to discipline or expulsion.
+Smoking pot on campus is not only a misdemeanor, but it also makes the student vulnerable to discipline or expulsion.

 The same rules hold true for medical marijuana in Nevada.
 Students who are medical pot cardholders are encouraged to live off campus in their own apartments or homes.
 Using medical pot on a college campus is against both university policies and federal law.